dondish/taki-ai/README.md

 # Taki AI
-This is an experiment of teaching an AI to play [Taki](https://www.takigame.com/) using Reinforcement Learning (Q Learning).
+This is an experiment of teaching an AI to play [Taki](https://www.takigame.com/).

+This project uses PyTorch for Neural Networks.

 # Algorithm
-I plan on using Monte Carlo Control, although I might change it later.
+Uses DQN.

 # License